danmarksmiljoeportal/grundrisk/README.md

 When you receive a response from the preliminary screenings for each compound the following applies:

-a.
-The value can be "flag":9 , which is 1001 in the binary representation.
+1. The value can be "flag":9 , which is 1001 in the binary representation.

-b.
-The enums for calculating which flags that we can derive of the flag value, we use the bitwise left operation.
+2. The enums for calculating which flags that we can derive of the flag value, we use the bitwise left operation.
 The flag enums are like this:

 ```
     None = 0 << 0,